Occupy movement in the United States: Austin, Texas

 Occupy Austin is an occupation and peaceful protest that began on October 6, 2011, at City Hall in Austin, Texas.
 It is affiliated with the Occupy Wall Street movement that began in New York City, and also with the "Occupy" protests in the United States and around the world.
 At the center of the occupation is the General Assembly, where the community comes out and tries to come to consensus on proposals for action.

-The original intent of Occupy Austin, as with many of the other "Occupy" movements, was to denounce the role that large corporations had in promulgating the financial crisis.
+The original intent of Occupy Austin, as with many of the other "Occupy" movements, was to denounce the role that large corporations had in promulgating the 2008 financial crisis.
 The protesters in Austin, as in other movements throughout the world, have described themselves as the "99 percent," a reflection of their belief that the financial system rewards the richest 1 percent at the expense of everyone else.
 One of the features the Occupy Austin Event had at the beginning was that the occupation began progressing with little interference from the police and the city government.
 The organizers and occupiers had been mainly cooperative with the police, and some of the protesters had expressed appreciation for the role that the Austin Police Department has played during the occupation.
-On September 29, 38 people were arrested for resisting new rules imposed by City Hall Management.

-A discussion with an Austin Police Officer monitoring the situation indicates that a large percentage of the people actually occupying the City Hall area are transients who have taken advantage of the situation to camp downtown and partake of the free food provided.
-The influx of the homeless has had a negative impact on the cleanliness of the area and the general cooperation that has existed between the demonstrators and the Austin Police.
-The Police are attempting to preserve the rights of the protesters and protect the interests of the City.
-The protesters have remained peaceful and respectful of the Austin Police.
-The problems that are developing are a result of the damage done to the landscaping of the area by the large number of people, the unsanitary conditions of overuse and the increased expense of police presence and overtime pay for officers at a time when the City is experiencing budget problems.

 On October 7, 2011, Occupy Austin sponsored and led a march to Bank of America Center.
 A few hundred people participated in this march.
 On October 10, 2011, a march was held to celebrate Indigenous People's Day.
 On October 12, 2011, the City of Austin announced that the demonstration area in front of City Hall would be closed nightly between 2 a.m. and 6 a.m., and that protesters would have to move during this time period.
-On October 13, 2011, at roughly 2:45 AM 4 protesters were arrested by Austin Police Department authorities when they refused to move as ordered.
+On October 13, 2011, at roughly 2:45 am, four protesters were arrested by Austin Police Department authorities when they refused to move as ordered.